Duade10/mqb/docs/user-flows.md

 - Every admin router declares `Depends(get_current_admin)`; the frontend must send the `Authorization: Bearer {access_token}` header with each request.
 - Access token expiration is driven by `ACCESS_TOKEN_EXPIRE_MINUTES`; the UI should preemptively call refresh before expiry to avoid 401s.
 - When a refresh token is compromised or expires, the backend revokes the entire token family to prevent reuse.
 Always replace stored refresh tokens after each successful refresh call.
-- Translation sync endpoints (`consent-templates`, `faqs`, `tutorials`) treat the submitted set as the source of truth: omitted language codes are deleted from the database.
+- Translation sync endpoints (`consent-templates`, `faqs`, `tutorials`, `page-descriptions`) treat the submitted set as the source of truth: omitted language codes are deleted from the database.

 Use this document as the contract reference when wiring the SPA(s) or automated tests against the backend.